qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I block a sender?
 - How do I block a sender on my account?
 - Does this app have an email blocking feature?
+- How can I block a personal email from sending me emails?
+- How do I block a sender
+- How do i block a persons email
+- How do I block a sender?
+- Hello, can you tell me how to block spam messages please, as I don't see a block button.
+- How do I block a sender?
+- How to block an email?
+Blocked mails go directly to spam
+- How do I block a sender on my account?
+- Does this app have an email blocking feature?
+- Nice app but how do I block emails?
+- Block is not blocking nuisance mail???
+- An email address is blocked and I don’t want it blocked.
+What to do?
+Michele

 ## intent:pop3_support
 - Do you support pop3 accounts?